 Fig. 1 Bulk Density Measuring Gadget

-3.2 Weighing Balance– capable for weighing the samples with a sensitivity of 1 mg.
+3.2 Weighing Balance — capable for weighing the samples with a sensitivity of 1 mg

 4 PROCEDURE

-4.1 Take a sample as laid down in 2.1 and place it in between the two metallic plates keeping the gadget flat on the table.
+4.1 Take a sample as laid down in and place it in between the two metallic plates keeping the gadget flat on the table.
 Suspend the instrument from the handle.
 Apply a load of 10 kg and note down the volume of the fibres from the scale of the instrument.